aalto-ics-kepaco/retention_order_prediction/README.md

 [Summary of the results](results/ECCB2018.html) shown in the paper (File needs to be downloaded and opened with a web-browser.).

+## TODO:

+### Documentation of the repository

+- Add description how to use the MACCS counting FPS using the modified CDK.

 # Installation

 There is no further installation required.
 The scripts run out of the box, if